-Bin collection calendars will continue to be included in the South Cambs Magazine and are available online on the Council's website.
+Bin collection calendars are included in the South Cambs Magazine and also online on the Council's website (then search 'Magazine').
 For Twitter fans, tweet @SouthCambs where reminders are routinely posted.

 There's a list of what goes in which bin on the SCDC website.
 It includes:

-- Blue bin In general, if an item is plastic in nature and has been in touch with
+- Blue bin Paper, cardboard, plastics and metal.
+In general, if an item is plastic in nature and has been in touch with

 foodstuffs and is clean, it can be put in the blue bin – things like yoghurt tubs, plastic bags and cellophane wrapping.

 - Black bin CD and DVDs, bicycle tyres and inner tubes, waxed paper products such as butter and cheese wrappers, inkjet cartridges (although these can be recycled at most supermarkets or at computer / printer ink shops) and incandescent / old types of light bulbs.
 Energy saving bulbs and fluorescent tubes can be disposed of free of charge at SCDC's household waste recycling centres at Milton and Thriplow.

 - Green bin Garden waste, food scraps and used tea bags, coffee filters (provided they are not plastic, otherwise they should be placed in the black bin), egg shells, orange peel, butter pack wrappers (these are not of sufficient quality to place in the blue bin).

 - Textiles should NOT be placed in the green or blue bin – please take them to a recycling centre, such as the one at The Gamlingay EcoHub.